Content Marketing 11 min read

 Fortunately, it’s one of the easiest things to fix.
 User experience elements such as easy-to-understand navigation and proper text formatting are also important for ensuring professional buyers find relevant information for their buying needs.

-B2B companies have longer sales funnels and different customer demographics than B2C companies.
+When it comes to SEO vs SEM difference, B2B have longer sales funnels and different customer demographics than B2C companies.
 Ranking highly on search engines won’t help your B2B company if it is for keywords and phrases that won’t connect you with procurement teams.
 B2B companies must take the time to:

 - Build content that will boost their SEO for industry-specific searches.
 For this goal, it will be critical that you truly understand the search intent and behavior of your target audience.